mscherer/various_containers/README.md

 their CaaS offer.

 Due to using a Fedora base image and choices made by Fedora and the Go project, the container is quite big (eg, 800 Mb).
 I also looked at rewriting the code in Rust, but that's not better.

+## Fly woodpecker plugin

+This image allow to use fly as a woodpecker step, by running `fly deploy` on the existing CI.
+Used for fly.io hosting.